aptoma/aloha-plugins/README.md

 			// path needed for shared libs used by plugins
 			paths: {
 				'aptoma': '../../../aloha/aptoma'
-			},
-			map {
-				// use our modified Rangy lib which fixes the problem with the CssClassApplier module loading issues '*': {
-					'vendor/rangy-core': '../../../components/aloha-plugins/lib/rangy-core'
-				}
 			}
 		},
 		// path for custom plugins (relative from Aloha.settings.baseUrl)